 After about 4 months of age, if you are curious if your baby is ready to sleep through and go without food during the night, please consult your pediatrician or schedule a free call with the Sleeper Teachers™!

-Finally, if you’re a new parent, soon-to-be one, or are looking for a gift for a soon-to-be mother who wants to begin setting the right foundations for newborn sleep right away, check out our Newborn Sleep Guide.
-Our newborn sleep guide will help parents proactively lay a solid sleep foundation for their little one, as well as educate parents on the best practices for newborn sleep (or babies on the way) in the first 12 weeks of life.
-And if you’re still in the initial stages of research and looking to browse, this blog post is a great place to start.
+Finally, if you prefer a DIY approach to instilling good sleep habits early on, check out our Newborn Sleep Guide.
+The guide will help parents proactively lay a solid sleep foundation for their little one, as well as educate parents on the best practices for newborn sleep (or babies on the way) in the first 12 weeks of life.